guusyy/carConfiguratorApp/README.md

 # KIA Sorento configurator UI🚗

 A front-end UI that lets you configure a KIA Sorento with demo data.
-For now in the configuration part the user can choose colors and a rim.
+For now in the configuration part the user can choose colors and rims.

 ## Project setup
 ```